Posted 09-Nov-2019 12:12:46

-Granted, the Major Medical/Surgical or Veterinary Services endorsement isn’t going to cover every veterinary expense, and there are restrictions and exclusions with every company’s coverage wording, but in most cases the coverage will help limit the financial hit that you take, and allow you to concentrate on giving your horse the best care possible.
+Granted, the Medical/Surgical type of endorsement isn’t going to cover every veterinary expense, and there are restrictions and exclusions with every companies' coverage wording, but in most cases the coverage will help limit the financial hit that you take, and allow you to concentrate on giving your horse the best care possible.

-#5) After I get a policy, if I make a claim the company will raise my rates or refuse to renew my coverage.
+#5) After I get a horse insurance policy, if I make a claim the company will raise my rates or refuse to renew my coverage.

 In most cases, a claim does not result in a non-renewal of coverage.
 Underwriters understand bad luck and the nature of horses, and seldom make knee-jerk decisions.
 In most cases renewal is offered, and rate increases are generally not applied based on a claims history.

-Do keep in mind though that horse insurance policies are 12-month term, property/casualty policies and unlike most human health insurance policies, pre-existing conditions can be excluded.
-This means that if the horse does have a health problem during a policy year, it is possible that an exclusion for that problem will apply to the following year’s policy.
+Do keep in mind though that horse insurance policies are 12-month term, property/casualty policies and unlike most human health insurance policies, pre-existing conditions are excluded.
+This means that if the horse does have a health problem during a policy year, if you renew coverage it is possible that an exclusion for that problem will apply to the following year’s policy.
 That said, most policies include varying types of extensions of coverage that may help protect you for a period of time after the policy expires.

 Bonus Point – Quick!
 Knock on Wood!

-Hopefully that streak will continue, but in my experience, most claims happen to horses that previously had stellar health histories.
+Hopefully that streak will continue, but in my experience many claims happen to horses that previously had stellar health histories.
 They’ve never coilcked—until the night they end up in surgery.
 Or they’ve never been lame until the day a pasturemate decides to play a bit rough, or they find the one groundhog hole in their paddock.